 "I have a separate list, actually, for while I'm on project holding myself accountable to actually reading these texts.
 So, I make a subsection [of] which texts I have to read through, which project, I put them in parentheses, and these are just like plain-text files... where [I] just put in parentheses the final number, the total number of pages.
 And track myself, where I am in that text, because it forces me to read it, but the same time, where I have a subsection at the bottom, where I just keep accumulating the texts that I've read.
-Sometimes for a specific project but also overall for the texts that I've read in the year, just because it gives me a sense of what I've read, what I've achieved."
+Sometimes for a specific project but also overall for the texts that I've achieved."